The Cup (book): Plot summary

 The week before the 2002 Melbourne Cup, Jason Oliver, Damien's older brother, was fatally injured in a training accident while riding an unraced horse at Belmont Racecourse in Perth.
 Taken to Royal Perth Hospital, Jason never regained consciousness and died after being taken off life support.
+This was when he was doubted as to whether he would ride Media Puzzle in the Melbourne Cup but of course he would do so wouldn't he.

 In 1975, while competing in the Boulder Cup at Kalgoorlie, Ray Oliver, Damien and Jason's father, was involved in a five-horse fall.
 Knocked unconscious, the jockey was flown from Kalgoorlie to Perth where he too was treated at Royal Perth Hospital.
 Ray Oliver never regained consciousness and died.
 His death left his widow, Pat, to look after their two sons: Jason, 5, and Damien, 3.

 Damien's decision to return to Melbourne following Jason's death and compete in the Melbourne Cup captured the attention of his fellow countrymen as well as racing enthusiasts around the world.
 He dedicated his victory in the 2002 Melbourne Cup to his brother.
 His winning ride has since been selected by Sport Australia Hall of Fame as one of the most memorable moments in the country's sporting history.